Kingdome: Stadium construction and opposition

 Despite the lack of a major league sports team to occupy it, the push to build the domed stadium continued.
 In May 1970, voters rejected the proposal to build the stadium at Seattle Center.
 From 1970 to 1972, the commission studied the feasibility and economic impact of building the stadium on King Street adjacent to Pioneer Square and the International District—a site that ranked at the bottom when the commission originally narrowed the field of possible sites in 1968.
 This drew sharp opposition primarily from the International District community, which feared the impact of the stadium on neighborhood businesses located east of the site.
+They were worried about lost housing and parking, as well as higher pollution and property values.
+Peter Bacho and elderly residents of the district pursued a lawsuit to stop the stadium, but it was dismissed in 1972.

 The King Street site was approved 8–1 by the county council in late 1971, and the groundbreaking ceremony in 1972 was held on November 2.
-Several protesters attended the ceremony, disrupted the speakers, and at one point threw mud balls at them.
+A multiracial coalition of dozens of protesters, led by Bob Santos, attended the ceremony.
+These included University of Washington students, construction workers of color, and Chinatown-International District residents including many Manongs.
+They disrupted the speakers, and when some threw mud balls at King County Executive John Spellman and Councilman John O'Brien, the event ended early.
+Protests continued as a means to pressure the government into funding services for the neighborhood to offset stadium impacts.
+Activists eventually pushed Spellman into funding a health clinic in their neighborhood, followed by further services for the district.